Generic local filters

 Apart from specializations to account for the type of neighborhood defined by B

-, it is essentially the way the convolve
+, it is essentially the way the correlate

 and convolve!